 From July 2014, the ATO was expected to have some whiz-bang online reporting facility that would make it easier to find out the size of your account balance at a certain date, to enable those with account balances of less than $500,000 to access the higher concessional cap from July 2014.
 In any case, the proposed $50,000 cap for those with less than $500,000 in super, and with a proposed start date from July 2014, was canned due to the diabolical administration issues with the policy.
 I fear history will repeat itself with the current Coalition government’s new law to allow catch-up concessional contributions over 5 years, if a person has less than $500,000 in super.

-Interestingly, there is no mention of a whiz-bang online reporting facility for the catch-up concessional contributions provisions taking effect from July 2018 – see SuperGuide article Super opportunity: Catch-up concessional contributions from July 2018).
-Instead, you need to track the contributions yourself in conjunction with your myGov account (for information about myGov, see SuperGuide article Coping with myGov: Why the government wants you to go online ).
+Interestingly, there is no mention of a whiz-bang online reporting facility for the catch-up concessional contributions provisions taking effect from July 2018 – see SuperGuide articles Concessional contributions: Catch-up rules now apply (10 Q&As) and Contributions caps: What’s going on with the catch-up concessional contributions rule?).
+Instead, you need to track the contributions yourself in conjunction with your myGov account (for information about myGov, see SuperGuide article Coping with myGov: Why the government wants you to go online).

 Why was the $35,000 concessional cap introduced?

 Due to the debacle over trying to administer who had less than $500,000 in super, instead, from July 2013, the former ALP federal government introduced an over-60s cap of $35,000 which was expanded to over-50s from July 2014.